Skip to definition.

 - disapprove

-4. Reject with contempt
+4. Refuse with contempt

 5. Resist immunologically the introduction of some foreign tissue or organ

-"His body rejected the liver of the donor"
+"His body rejected the liver of the donor";

 - resist, refuse

-6. Refuse entrance or membership
+6. Deny entrance or membership

-"Black people were often rejected by country clubs"
+"Black people were often rejected by country clubs";

 - turn down, turn away, refuse